Skip to contents

 rescale

 Logical.
-If TRUE, average expression values will be adjusted using rescale between the first numerical value of the rescale.range parameter (lowest expression) and the second numerical value (highest expression) for each feature.
-This is different than scale as this doesn't compare values to any mean or standard deviation and is therefore not a Z-score, it only refits each average expression value (independently for each feature) in order to visualize all features in the same dimension regardless of their differences in levels of expression.
-Caution should be exercised when interpreting results with low number of identities (typically below 5), as small differences in average expression might lead to exacerbated differences when rescaled.
+If TRUE, average expression values will be adjusted using rescale between the first numerical value of rescale.range (lowest expression) and the second numerical value (highest expression).
+This is different than scale as this doesn't compare values to any mean and standard deviation and is therefore not a Z-score, it only refits each average expression value (independently for each feature) in order to visualize all features in the same dimension regardless of their differences in levels of expression.
+Caution should be exercised when interpreting results with low number of identities (typically below five), as small differences in average expression might lead to exacerbated differences when rescaled.
 Ignored if scale = TRUE.

 rescale.range

 Numeric.
-A vector specifying the minimum and maximum values to resize the average expression values and internally passed to rescale.
-These values are arbitrary and will not change the visualization, only the values in the legend, you need to adjust the col.min and col.max parameters to influence the color scale.
+The minimum and maximum values to resize the average expression values and internally passed to rescale.
+These values are arbitrary and will not change the visualization, only the values in the legend, you need to adjust col.min and col.max to influence the color scale.
 Ignored if rescale = FALSE or scale = TRUE.

 rotate.axis